Davasz/Davasz/README.md

 ###

 <p align="left">I'm Davi Souza from Brazil. <br><br>- 🔭 I’m working as Fullstack developer at @enterscience <br>- 📚 I'm currently learning Vue.js and Laravel. <br>- ⚡ I'm not fixed on a stack.
 Anything, with a lot of dedication, can be learned!
-But I tend to often use Java, PHP, and Web Technologies.</p>
+But I often use Java, PHP, and Web Technologies in my projects.</p>

 ###